Cederkloof: Cottages with jacuzzi + house with pizza oven

 Unit 4 | Peter Park | Corner of Montague Drive and Marconi Road | Montague Gardens | +27 (0)21 552 1305

 De Oude Bank Bakkerij

 Wood-fired breads including baguettes, ciabattas and olive sticks are best eaten either alone or with homemade pesto, salt-cured Jamon or, perhaps some cheese.
 “I love my Schoon sour-dough bread with a simple knob of butter,” says owner Fritz Schoon.

 Oude Bank Building | Church Street | Stellenbosch | +27 (0)21 883 2187

-High quality patisserie and viennoiseries inspired by French tradition paired with the finest coffee.
-If you to visit Coco Safar you must try their pain perdu or croissant, the pastry chef and artisans team are doing a remarkable job.
+High-quality patisserie and viennoiseries inspired by French tradition paired with the finest coffee.
+If you visit Coco Safar you must try their pain perdu or croissant, the pastry chef and team are doing a remarkable job.

 Artem Centre (old Delphi Centre) | 277 Main Road | Sea Point | +27 (0)21 433 1336